caraya/reading-experience/writing-list.md

 # Writing Lists

+Written in order of interest and importance.
+The order inside each category doesn't really matter.

 * Progressive subcompact publications
 	1. Do all paradigms for copy protection and owner rights apply to an open web publication?